Skip to content

 Annotation

-Local CSV database
+Local compound database

 • Specify the database file (csv or tsv format).